butterngo/CSharpMessageQueue/README.md

   <file type="log4net.Util.PatternString" value="C:\inetpub\wwwroot\SiteOneServiceBus\\logs\\debugger\\%date{dd_MM_yyyy}.log" />
 ```
 # Create Window service
-You need create a publish from visual studio or use the command line, continue create file Environment.txt, make follow your Environment, then you just create services follow the article https://docs.microsoft.com/en-us/windows-server/administration/windows-commands/sc-create.
+You need to create a publish from a visual studio or use the command line, continue to create file Environment.txt, make follow your Environment, then you just create services follow the article https://docs.microsoft.com/en-us/windows-server/administration/windows-commands/sc-create.
 # CSharpMessageQueueClient
 you using dotnet core version 2.2.0 and signalr core 1.1.0
 # Description
-I develop it by signlr core client, it's help us connect, received, send and tracking message between client and server.
+I develop it by signalr core client, it helps us connect, received, send and track messages between client and server.
 # Documentation
 - Configuration host server and client name reminder client name is unique.
 ```